Lemoncode/git-from-ui-to-terminal/README.md

 To create the repo you can just click on the _new repository_ button in Github or your favourite repository cloud provider.

-> Is a good idea to check on "creating" a default readme.md file on the repo, just toget already some date in it and an initial commit done.
+> When you create a new project, is a good idea to check the option to create a default _readme.md_ file "creating" a default readme.md, by doing that we will get an initial commit done.

 # Cloning the repo

 Now that you have your repo created is time to bring it to your local computer, in order to do that we clone it (download the repo to a local computer folder).

-> Ensure you have permissions to access that repositories, and if you are using SSH you have it properly configured.
+> Ensure you have permissions to access that repositories, and if you are using SSH you have it properly configured (generated locally your ssh private and public keys, uploaded to your repository provider your public key).

 Choose a folder to download the files, open a terminal window, and execute the following command: